ctesta-oneillmsft/asa-vtd/README.md

 **IMPORTANT**

-* **Close the Windows PowerShell window** so you can import the newly installed Az.CosmosDB cmdlet.
+* Once the last command has completed, **close the Windows PowerShell window** so you can import the newly installed Az.CosmosDB cmdlet.

 ### Task 3: Execute setup scripts